OtherMythos/avDocumentation/setup/engineStartup.rst

 avSetup File
 ------------
-The avSetup file is a game file, and there is intended to be one per game built with the engine.
+The ``avSetup.cfg`` file is a game file.
+There is intended to be one per game built with the engine.

 The file is an important file in the setup of the engine.
 It is responsible for outlining many of the basic options used by the engine, such as paths to other resource directories, and info such as a window title.